 Do you have pie questions or need to troubleshoot your recipe?
 Check out my guide on how to make pie crust.

-To make the chocolate shavings, scrape a bar (I use the large chocolate bars at Trader Joes) with a sharp knife.
+To make the chocolate shavings, scrape a bar with a sharp knife.
 This Knife by Shun Cutlery is magically sharp, which isn’t something I can say about most of my knives.

 After an hour in the refrigerator the pie was ready to slice and serve.

 - 1 single layer pie dough (see note) RECIPE HERE